Faculty & Staff

 - The hours available for key pick-up are:

-- Special arrangements for after-hours key pick-up can be arranged by contacting the Facilities Main Office at 771-2353.
+- Special arrangements for after-hours key pick-up can be arranged by contacting Access Control at 609.771.3260.

-- Unclaimed keys will be returned to the key inventory within the Access Control and the request destroyed they keys are not picked-up with 15 days.
-A new key request form will be required to start the process over.
+- Unclaimed keys will be returned to the key inventory within Access Control and the request will be eliminated if the keys are not picked-up within 15 days.
+A new key request form will be required to restart the process.

 Replacement of Lost or Stolen Keys